aptech/docs/docs/cmlmt/cmlmt-ug-ll-function.rst

 PV struct case
 +++++++++++++++++

-Next is the same as the example above, but using a PV structure.
+Next is the same as the example above, but using a :class:`PV` structure.

 ::